cs107-colorful-axolotls/cs107-FinalProject/docs/milestone1.md

 ## Feedback

 Great work!
 I really liked the clarity you showed in the introduction and background sections, and the level of detail you showed in the "How to use" section.
 I appreciate that you took the time to think through some basic pseudocode in the implementation section.
-I think what is key there is to understand how the v_deriv variable will be calculated.
+I think what is key there is to understand how the `v_deriv` variable will be calculated.
 If you could add some more information related to that (think about the computational graph), then that will be a great addition.
 Overall, a great start to what will hopefully be a great project!

 Score: 15/15

+Response: Thank you for the feedback!
+We added some more information about how to calculate `v_deriv` in a subsection called "Calcuating `v_deriv`" in the "implementation" section.